 Readily identifiable in the field areas will be treated, identified and when appropriate, marked according to all applicable restrictions listed in 333 CMR11.00.

-Not readily identifiable in the field areas will likewise be treated and marked when appropriate, but they are identified by the use of data marked on maps and collected in the YOP and notification processes before the time of treatment.
+Not readily identifiable in the field areas will likewise be treated and marked when appropriate, but they are identified using data marked on maps and collected in the YOP and notification processes before the time of treatment.